BUYERS GUIDE - WAGONS MEDIUM

 A voice-activated or manual input satellite navigation system was optional.

-The Titanium was the flagship model of the Everest SUV range.
+The Titanium was the flagship model of the Everest SUV range at launch.
 Among the premium features on the post-2015 Everest Titanium were leather seat trim, panoramic power sunroof, parallel park assist and satellite navigation.

 It ran on 20-inch wheels and had high intensity discharge (HID) headlamps and chrome finish door handles, side mirrors and running boards.